-Describe how the program will provide opportunities for students to experience skill building.
+Describe how the program will provide opportunities for students to experience skill-building.

-The afterschool programs will offer rotations that reinforce literacy.
-For TK-8th Grade students, staff will lead students through ELA activities each day for a minimum of 30 minutes, where students learn and practice vocabulary, fluency, and comprehension through hands-on and interactive lessons.
+The Afterschool Programs will offer rotations that reinforce literacy.
+For TK-8th Grade students, staff will lead students through ELA activities each day for a minimum of 60 minutes, where students learn and practice vocabulary, fluency, and comprehension through hands-on and interactive lessons.
 In addition to educational literacy reinforcement, a STEAM (Science, Technology, Engineering, Art, and Mathematics) enrichment activity will be offered weekly to improve academic achievement and overall student success.
 Each month will focus on an aspect of STEAM (e.g., Science, Technology, etc.)

-CSUSM Ambassadors will work on each campus to provide STEAM afterschool courses.
-During these classes, ambassadors will be focusing on STEAM and art-based activities through hands-on science investigations on everything from solar car design to household chemistry.
+CSUSM Ambassadors will work on each campus to provide STEM afterschool courses.
+During these classes, ambassadors will focus on STEAM and Art-based activities through hands-on science investigations on everything from solar car design to household chemistry.
 Through project-based learning, students make concrete connections to everyday life while developing creative thinking and problem-solving skills that they will use throughout their lives.
 Students will present their projects or describe how they completed an activity and share the skills they either utilized or learned to finish the task and project.

-Attached is an example of the integration of STEAM with art and music-making.
+See the Example below of the integration of STEAM with art and music-making.
 Students will build a musical instrument by exploring the physics of sound.
-The project's difficulty can easily be adjusted based on grade level, from kazoos and rain sticks to flutes and guitars. https://makeymakey.com/blogs/blog/making-music-with-makey-makey
+The project difficulty can easily be adjusted based on grade level, from kazoos and rain sticks to flutes and guitars.
+Making Music with Makey Makey - Joylabz Official Makey Makey Store

-Students in grades K-8 participate in Thrively, an online student assessment, and platform for career exploration.
+Students in grades K-8 participate in Thrively, an online student assessment and platform for career exploration.
 Thrively develops 'future ready' students through personalized career exploration, authentic work-based learning, and employability skill development.
 There are many avenues built into Thrively, but our afterschool program will use students' data and interests to develop after-school programs and explore career pathways.
 Teachers will have access to Thrively information, and students will have built-in time to explore different careers and interests.